vs3kulic/yogi/README.md

 3. Analytics data is available in the Piwik dashboard for analysis.

 ### Notes on Piwik

-- The Piwik consent popup is styled to be non-intrusive and user-friendly.
 - To modify the Piwik integration, update the tracking code in `base.html`.

 ---